-The secondary schools provide special sections of some classes for the purpose of adjusting the program to the ability and interest of pupils.
-Pupils are assigned to these classes on the basis of examination, previous records, and staff recommendations.
-Teachers and counselors are available to help pupils plan their programs.
-Parents are always welcome to visit the school and discuss problems of program planning.
+The secondary schools provide special sections of some classes for the purpose of adjusting the program to the ability and interest of students.
+Students are assigned to these classes on the basis of examination, previous records, and staff recommendations.
+Teachers and counselors are available to help students plan their programs.

-In planning a program, it is important to consider your non-academic work load when selecting your subjects.
+In planning a program, it is important to consider your non-academic workload when selecting your subjects.
 Music lessons, club activities, sports, and home responsibilities are all important factors to consider when planning your schedule.